A unified diagrammatic approach to topological fixed point models: Summary and conclusion

-The standard task on the level of models is, of course, finding models.
-For conventional array tensors, but also for fermionic tensors or tensors with symmetry, the moves turn into polynomial equations for the tensor entries.
-We can find roots to those equations by applying a Gauss-Newton method.
-We believe that a general algorithm that solves the equations for any set of moves and bond dimension (coming from a topological liquid) is possible.
-Surely, finding roots of general liquids is a hard problem when scaling the bond dimension.
-We should keep in mind though, that only the simplest phases, i.e., the ones realizable with a low bond dimension, are physically relevant.
-Roughly speaking, the harder it is to find a fixed-point model for a phase, the harder it will be to observe this phase in nature, or to experimentally realize the phase.

-One point that was not the focus of this work is the role of tensor types.
-We saw that models with symmetries, fermions, or models which are deformable only up to pre-factors, can be seen as different tensor types.
-We also saw that certain tensor types seem to ``get along'' well with certain kinds of extra structures added to liquids, such as complex tensors and orientation, or fermionic tensors and spin structures.
+Third, another point that was not the focus of this work is the role of tensor types.
+We saw that models with symmetries, fermions, or models which are deformable only up to pre-factors, can be incorporated by using different tensor types.
+We also saw that physics imposes a fixed relation of certain tensor types with certain kinds of extra structures added to liquids, such as complex tensors with orientation via Hermiticity, or fermionic tensors with spin structures via a spin statistics relation.
 What we did not mention so far is that certain restrictions to ``exactly solvable'' classes of models can also be formulated as tensor types, such as non-interacting (i.e., Gaussian, quadratic, free) fermionic models, or models that can be formulated within the stabilizer formalism.
 It is the hope that this work stimulates such further endeavours.